keymanapp/lexical-models/release/sil/sil.brb.brao/README.md

 Brao Lexical Model
 ===================

-© 2021-2022 SIL International
+© 2021 SIL Global

-Version 1.1
+Version 1.2

 Description
 -----------
-This model was created based on a wordlist of 6156 words.
+This model was created based on a wordlist of 6509 words.

 Supported Platforms
 -------------------